 Equal parts fir and/or spruce needles and rosehips, half part cottonwood leaf buds, ginger, and lemon.

 Fir and spruce needles contain aromatic essential oils that go directly to the lungs and sinuses to open up passages to allow for freer breathing and to kill viruses.
 Any fir can be used, although I prefer Grand fir due to its high essential oil content and Sitka and Engelmann spruces.
 Doug fir is a good alternative to the grand fir and is more easily found locally.
 You’ll want to gather about 5 branch tips about the size of your hand.
-Simply cut the tips of the branches and mince the needles with either a pair of scissors or sharp knife.
+Simply cut the tips of the branches and mince the needles with a pair of scissors.

 Ginger is warming and helps to alleviate the “elephant on the chest” feeling and assists cottonwood buds to remove mucous from the lungs and sinuses.
 Take about a 2 inch chunk and shred, peel and all.

 Fill a pint jar with all your botanicals.
 Fill half the jar with either brandy or apple cider vinegar.
 Top off to the lower rim with honey.
 Brand and honey make an elixir, apple cider vinegar and honey make an oxymel.
 Tightly cover the jar and put it on a dish as there may be some leakage.
-Let steep for a month and strain.
+Let steep for 2 weeks to a month, and strain.
 A quarter to half teaspoon in a cup of warm water is all that is needed to provide incredible relief.
-As it takes a month to steep, you might want to get on this right away!
+As it takes some time to steep, you might want to get on this right away!
 You, your family, and your friends will be very happy when you provide them with herbal medicine that works well!